Sunday, 11 August 2013

 Twenty Five Thousand Hits

-When I started this blog three and a bit years ago it was to provide some updates of what was I was doing during those empty days of retirement.
-It was mainly a record of places visited and things that were happening and restricted for immediate family and friends.
-Three years ago I opened the blog to all comers.
-Earlier today I had the twenty five thousandth hit.
+When I started this blog three and a bit years ago, it was to provide some updates on what I was doing during those empty days of retirement.
+It was mainly a record of places visited and things that were happening, and restricted to immediate family and friends.
+Three years ago, I opened the blog to all comers.
+Earlier today, I had the twenty-fifth thousandth hit.
 I am not sure whether to be pleased or not by this.

-Prior to the blog I kept a written diary of holidays, a running log and word documents of all my hill walks.
+Before the blog, I kept a written diary of holidays, a running log, log books and some Word documents of all my Munro rounds.
 My photos were kept on various computers or on slides in shoe boxes.
-In short it was a nuisance trying to access these and certainly near impossible to bring together photos, diaries and logs.
+In short, it was a nuisance trying to access these and certainly near impossible to bring together photos, diaries and logs.
 So the blog is a record of things that happen, a personal record but infused with the occasional reflection about politics or other events.
 What is certain is that things are easier to find and probably kept with more discipline than in the past.

-The Blog has provided an outlet for other comment about people, politics, places and the occasional rant.
+The Blog has provided an outlet for other comments about people, politics, places and the occasional rant.
 Some of these have become widely read, others barely read.
-When the number of hits reached 25,000 today it surprised me, the growth in traffic this year to over 1000 hits every month has been unexpected.
-It is difficult to define any patterns to the hits but they can probably be summarised under three headings: volume of traffic, source of traffic, and popular postings.
+When the number of hits reached 25,000 today, it surprised me; the growth in traffic this year has been over 1000 hits every month.
+It is difficult to define any patterns to the hits, but they can probably be summarised under three headings: volume of traffic, source of traffic, and popular postings.

 Volume of traffic

-• In 2012 I began to post about other events and to post my walks in the Scottish hills.
-The result was a substantial increase to 631 hits per month in the first six months and then to further increase to 786 per month for there second six months of 2012.
+• In 2012, I began to post about other events and to post all my walks in the Scottish hills.
+The result was a substantial increase to 631 hits per month in the first six months and then to further increase to 786 per month for the second six months of 2012.

-• In 2013 there has been another significant step up with the average monthly hits averaging 1203 and the daily traffic averaging 40 or so hits.
+• In 2013, there was another significant step up with the average monthly hits averaging 1203 and the daily traffic averaging 40 or so hits.

 Source of Traffic

 The UK dominates with 90% of all hits.
 There were 44 regular visitors to the site during the last month.
-This has picked up in recent months which correlates to the increasing number of hits on the hill walking posts.
-After the UK, the USA has the next most visits to the site although it would seem that quite a few of these are by companies analysing the traffic.
-The same applies to Russia which is the next highest source of visits followed by Germany, France, Netherlands, Canada, Spain and Romania.
-There has been a notable increase in hits from China and other South East Asia countries in recent months although these are still well below 1% of all hits
+This has picked up in recent months, which correlates to the increasing number of hits on the hill walking posts.
+After the UK, the USA has the next most visits to the site, although it would seem that quite a few of these are by companies analysing the traffic.
+The same applies to Russia, which is the next highest source of visits, followed by Germany, France, the Netherlands, Canada, Spain and Romania.
+There has been a notable increase in hits from China and other Southeast Asian countries in recent months, although these are still well below 1% of all hits

 Popular Postings